 A term often found in recording agreements.
 The term is a catch-all.
-With reference to Records, it’s intent is to cover all current forms of technology and all future forms of technology for the storage of music, that do not at that time make up a substantial percentage of Record sales.
+With reference to Records, its intent is to cover all current forms of technology and all future forms of technology for the storage of music, which does not at that time make up a substantial percentage of Record sales.

 For example, DAT, DCC, and DVD Audio Records.

 Record Labels nearly always pay a lower Artist Royalty in relation to New Technology Records.
 The Artist Royalty then remains low until the format becomes a significant percentage of sales.

 For a long time, Digital Transmission sales were treated as New Technology Records.
 Most Record Labels have stopped treating Digital Transmission sales in this way.

 This is a device that allows the user to automatically fully attenuate or turn off an audio signal when it is below a preset threshold amplitude.
 Using a Noise Gate will reduce the noise contributed by an individual track to the overall mix.
 See our article Gates, for a more detailed description, by following the link below.